-A financial asset is classified and subsequently measured at amortized costs, if the financial asset is held in a hold to collect business model and the contractual cash flows are SPPI compliant.
-Financial assets are measured at fair value at initial recognition minus the principal repayments, plus or minus the cumulative amortization using the effective interest rate method of any difference between the initial amount and the maturity amount and adjusted for any impairment allowance.
+Financial assets at amortized costs are measured at fair value at initial recognition minus the principal repayments, plus or minus the cumulative amortization using the effective interest rate method of any difference between the initial amount and the maturity amount and adjusted for any expected credit losses.
 Interest income is presented in the line "Interest income calculated using the effective interest rate method".
-Impairment is presented in the line "Credit loss expenses on financial assets".
-The major volume of financial assets of the Bank is measured at amortized cost.
+Expected credit losses are presented in the line "Expected credit loss expenses on financial assets".
+The major volume of financial assets of the Bank are measured at amortized cost.
 Gains and losses from derecognition are presented in the line "Net result on financial instruments".